Sottim/Slot-Machine/README.md

 Press 'Enter' to continue playing.

 ## Plan:
 Over time, I would want to make the game more engaging by including the visual aspects to it and make more realistic taking the real life scenerio.
-Happy Coding!
+Happy Coding !